epeay/designing-distributed-systems-labs/2. Serving Patterns/2.1. Replicated Load Balanced Services/README.md

 # Serving Pattern: Load Balancing Server #
-## Deploying a stateless replicated service behind a load balancer with Kubernetes on Azure Container Servies (AKS) ##
+## Deploying a stateless replicated service behind a load balancer with Kubernetes on Azure Container Services (AKS) ##

 In this lab we'll guide you through the steps to deploy a replicated load balancing service that will process requests for the definition of English words.
 The requests will be processed by a small NodeJS application that we will fire up in Kubernetes using a pre-existing Docker image.